scribbletune/scribbletune/README.md

 ```
 --x---x---x---x-
 ```
 Hmmm, that can be a very simple bass line for a simple dance music loop.
-Let's feed that into __Scribbletune's__ clip function and try something different while generating the notes:
+Let's feed that into __Scribbletune's__ clip function and try something different while generating the notes, shall we?

+### An excessively simple Kick Drum and Bass loop

 ```
-var scribble = require('../');
+var scribble = require('scribbletune');
 var kick, bass;

 // 4 by 4 kick
 kick = scribble.clip({
-	notes: scribble.scale('a', 'minor', 2).slice(0, 3),
+	notes: ['c2'],
-	pattern: '--x-'.repeat(4),
+	pattern: 'x---'.repeat(4)
-	shuffle: true
 });
 scribble.midi(kick, 'kick.mid');